-The US Commerce Department’s Bureau of Industry and Security (BIS) added 11 Chinese companies to BIS’ Entity List on July 22, 2020, as part of the continued US response to China and in connection with China’s human rights abuses against Uyghurs, Kazakhs, and other members of Muslim minority groups in the Xinjiang Uyghur Autonomous Region (XUAR).
+The US Commerce Department’s Bureau of Industry and Security (BIS) added 11 Chinese companies to BIS’ Entity List on July 22, 2020, as part of the continued US response to China and in connection with China’s alleged human rights abuses against Uyghurs, Kazakhs, and other members of Muslim minority groups in the Xinjiang Uyghur Autonomous Region (XUAR).
 These 11 companies are not the only entities that have been added to the Entity List in recent weeks.
 For example, 24 more Chinese organizations were added to the Entity List on June 5, 2020 for similar reasons.

 In this blog post, we explain what these recent export controls on China mean, where sanctions still fit in, and how it relates to the broader US-China conflict.